 - Zip-off hiking pants: Proper hiking pants allow you to move freely, which is exactly why I like wearing them so much on any type of hike.
 A zip-off makes it super easy to change to short or long hiking pants in no time!
-Zip it off when you are warm and zip it on even as easy when you take a break.
+Zip it off when you are warm and zip it on when you take a break.
 I highly recommend the GpxPro zip-off pants from RevolutionRace.
 They are made of elastic material which makes them very comfortable.
 Besides, they are also durable and very affordable!

-- Hiking socks: Yet, I’m coming back to the merino wool.
+- Hiking socks: Yes, I’m coming back to the merino wool.
 I just absolutely love this material.
 Also for socks!
 Wool doesn’t only keep you warm when it is cold, but it also works the other way around.
-Yes, you get that right, wool is able to very breathable and it keeps you cool in warmer circumstances.
+Yes, you get that right, wool is able to very breathable and it keeps you cool even in warmer circumstances.

 - Hiking shirt: Also for a hiking shirt I would recommend merino wool.
-When hiking you want to pack as lightweight as possible, and merino wool will not smell, even not after wearing it a couple of days hiking.
+When hiking you want to pack as lightweight as possible, and merino wool will not smell, even after wearing it a couple of days hiking.

 Iceland camping packing list